marcsikor/ospwebsite/README.md

-# ospwebsite
+# OSP Website
-website for our voluntary fire dept
+Website for our Volunteer Fire Department